Pabla007/HTB-Journey/Exam Test/08 AV Evation Time.md

 ```

-As i was going through this Php obfuscation won't work
+As i was going through this Php obfuscation won't work so will have to learn something on the lines of either updating amsi.dll or obfuscate it aka AMSIception.